companionstudio/instagram-token-agent/README.md

 **4.** Click _Deploy App_.

 The deployment process can take a minute or so.
 Once complete, you'll see a _View_ button to visit your new application.

+## Using the token in your site:

+The instructions in your new token agent app will provide you with two simple ways to access your token value from your site:

+* **JS Snippet:** Just include the `<script>` tag in your page, before any code that need to use the token, and you'll have access to a global constant called `InstagramToken` by default.
+If you'd like your constant named something else, add `?const=SomeOtherName` to the script's address.

+* **JSON Object:** If you'd like a JSON object instead, call `/token.json` - you'll get an object with a single key `token`, with the value of your token.

+[Check out a demo](https://codepen.io/companionstudio/pen/xxGyVKN) of these access methods.

 ## Configuration options